rrachelhuangg/Sudoku-Web-App/README.md

 site deployed at: https://rrachelhuangg.github.io/Sudoku-Web-App/

-website to interact with python sudoku solver program created in TJHSST AI class
+- website to interact with python sudoku solver program created in TJHSST AI class
+- optimized for the Chrome browser